NotNotQuinn/KyewLang/README.md

 # KyewLang

 A simple language you can perform calculations in.
-Currently the execution step isnt implemented.
+Currently the execution step is in a scuffed form, but it does calculate.

 Language name subject to change.